xemu-project/xemu-website/docs/docs/about.md

     Developers work with legal backups of their own physical media and encourage all users to do the same.
 Piracy is not tolerated on any communication channel.

+## System Requirements

+xemu runs on Windows, macOS, and Linux systems.
+An OpenGL 4.0-compatible GPU is required.
+Most recent integrated GPUs will work.

+Please note that xemu is an evolving project and, although xemu can run on large number of systems, actual game performance is in flux and will vary based on the characteristics of your system.

 ## Open Source Development